rebelvg/mgsr_mod/README.md

 ## Overview
 MGS and MGSV themed assets (MGS Remake Mod).
 All assets are made from scratch, only visual reference is used to create the content.
-No 3d shapes, forms or textures are used from any copyrighted material.
+No 3d shapes, forms or textures were used from any copyrighted material.

 For educational purposes.
 Do not use the content in your works without our explicit permission.